Hisham9995/Kickstarter_analysis-/README.md

 # Challenges and Difficulties Encountered

-I had faced some challenges that I encountered was forgetting to include the criteria within the COUNTIFS() statement. and the Outcomes vs Launch Date analysis difficulties were Grouping the launch dates every month in the PivotTable
+I had faced some challenges that I encountered was forgetting to include the criteria within the COUNTIFS() statement. and the Outcomes vs Launch Date analysis difficulties were Grouping the launch date every month in the PivotTable

 # Results